wollemat/samurai/CONTRIBUTING.md

 Why do you need it?
 Why is it desirable?

+## Having a burning Question?

+We are open to relevant questions and constructive discussions.
+Do however, give a rigorous description.
+Why do you ask this question?
+What can we do to help you know?
+What could we have done to avoid this question to begin with?

 ## Submitting an Issue

 Issues are created, used and structured in a specific way in Samurai.